Histone fold

-The histone fold is a structural motif located near the C-terminus of histone proteins, characterized by three alpha helices separated by two loops.
-This motif facilitates the formation of heterodimers, which subsequently assemble into a histone octamer, playing a crucial role in the packaging of DNA into nucleosomes within chromatin.
+The histone fold is a structural motif located near the C-terminus of histone proteins (H2/H3/H4), characterized by three alpha helices separated by two loops.
+This motif facilitates the formation of histone heterodimers, which subsequently assemble into a histone octamer, playing a crucial role in the packaging of DNA into nucleosomes within chromatin.
 This fold is an ancient and highly conserved structural motif, essential for DNA compaction and regulation across a wide range of species.

 Discovery

 The histone fold motif was first discovered in TATA box-binding protein-associated factors, which play a key role in transcription.

 Structure

 The histone fold is typically around 70 amino acids long and is characterized by three alpha helices connected by two short, unstructured loops.
 In the absence of DNA, core histones assemble into head-to-tail intermediates.
 For instance, H3 and H4 first form heterodimers, which then combine to form a tetramer.
 Similarly, H2A and H2B form heterodimers.
 These interactions occur through hydrophobic "handshake" interactions between histone fold domains.

 Histones H4 and H2A can form internucleosomal contacts that, when acetylated, enable ionic interactions between peptides.
 These interactions can alter the surrounding internucleosomal contacts, leading to chromatin opening and increased accessibility for transcription.